material-motion/material-motion/concepts/runtimes.md

 Plans are committed to Runtimes via Transactions.

-A Transaction should provide the following operations:
+A Transaction should support the following operations:

 - Add Plan to a target.
 - Add named Plan to a target.